 speaker

 Jason English

-Hey folks.
-Thanks for stopping in.
-Darcy it's great to hear the comments about the brand affinity, not just the product affinity earlier.
-As we look into next year and we look at what I think we'll all agree is a pretty sharp deflationary trend.
-The input cost is, imagine you're going to be throwing off a lot of excess gross profit.
+Hey, folks.
+Thanks for responding.
+Hey, Jason.
+Darcy, it's great to hear the comments about the brand affinity, not just the product affinity earlier.
+As we look into next year and we look at what I think we'll all agree is a pretty sharp deflationary trend in the info cost, I imagine you'll be throwing off a lot of excess gross profit.
 What are the plans in terms of marketing?
 Because you think about building a big beverage brand.
-You obviously think about a lot of marketing spend, which you don't have.
-Your marketing spend is actually quite low as a percentage of sales or dollar terms.
-Do you see an opportunity to meet with LAMPLAB as we go into next year?
+Obviously, you think about a lot of marketing spend, which you don't have.
+Your marketing spend is actually quite low as a percentage of sales over an absolute dollar terms.
+Do you see an opportunity to meet with Lantab as we go into next year?
 And if so, how would you look to bring the brand to life?
-And when or if, if ever, can we expect to see maybe some campaigns coming to life to illustrate how you're evolving a brand story, not just a product story?
+And when or if ever can we expect to see maybe some campaigns coming to life to illustrate how you're evolving a brand story, not just a product story.
 Thank you.

 speaker

 Yeah, for sure.
 So I'll answer the marketing question.
 Paul, if you want to add anything else about the margins.
 So this brand, you're right, we definitely have a lower percentage of marketing spend than I think, you know, other beverage brands.
 It's unique.
 It's a brand that because of our loyalty, our consumer loyalty, we are able to spend less.
-And I'll give you an explain why.
-Once we put so in 21, when we actually did TV, we had it, we had a campaign, we also had digital, etc. We still were we were able to put it out on the air, but then our follow our social and influencer following basically take that message and really organically get it out to all of their followers.
+And I'll give you – and I'll explain why.
+Once we put – so in 21, when we actually did TV, we had a campaign.
+We also had digital, et cetera.
+We still were – we were able to put it out on the air, but then our – follow our social and influencer following, basically take that message and really organically get it out to all of their followers.
 And it just has to do with how passionate our consumers are.
-So I do not think we will ever need to spend at the levels of, you know, some of the big, big beverage brands.
+So I do not think we will ever need to spend at the levels of some of the big beverage brands.
 Now, having said that, we will increase our marketing.
-You know, we haven't for the last, we've never really spent for, we'll never spend really during Q1, but think of, you know, nine months, we've never we've never spent at the at the level I think that we should for nine months, because when we have, you know, the the increase was too steep, and we ran into capacity constraints, that will not happen.
-I think that we will, we will, and if it does, I guess that's a good problem.
-But I think that as we have toward the end of 24, we're going to ease into support in 24.
+You know, we haven't for the last, we've never really spent for, we'll never spend really during Q1, but think of, you know, nine months.
+We've never spent at the level I think that we should for nine months because when we have, you know, the increase was too steep and we ran into capacity constraints.
+That will not happen.
+I think that we will And if it does, I guess that's a good problem.
+But I think that toward the end of 24, we're going to ease into support in 24.
 We'll start with promotion in Q2, and then we'll ease in marketing toward the back half of 24.
-And think of kind of the the very back half into 25 is when you're going to start seeing, you know, Q4 of 24 is when you're going to start seeing some major TV campaigns, digital support where you're going to see us really bring the brand to life.
+And think of kind of the very back half into 25 is when you're going to start seeing, you know, Q4 of 24 is when you're going to start seeing support. some major TV campaigns, digital support, where you're going to see us really bring the brand to life.

+speaker